JoaoPaulo845/JoaoPaulo845/README.md

 I am a Software Engineering Student at FIAP (Faculdade de Informática Paulista) and live in São Paulo, Brazil.

-- 🔭 I’m searching for and Intership.
+- 🔭 I’m a intern in Itaú Unibanco.
 - 🌱 I’m currently learning Python, SQL and Data Analysis.
 - 🙂 Access my Portfolio to see my projects!
 - 📫 How to reach me: